- Search The Registry

 - My Account

 On this date in 1944, Smith v.
-Allwright, 321 U.S. 649 was argued.
-This was a landmark ruling of the United States Supreme Court with regard to racial desegregation and voter suppression.
+Allwright, 321 U.S. 649, was argued.
+This landmark ruling of the United States Supreme Court regarding racial desegregation and voter suppression.

 Decided on April 3rd, 1944, it overturned the Texas state law that authorized parties to set their internal rules, including the use of white primaries.
 The court ruled that it was unconstitutional for the state to delegate its authority over elections to parties in order to allow discrimination to be practiced.
 This ruling affected all other states where the party used the white primary rule.
 The Texas Democratic Party had effectively excluded minority voter participation by this means, another device for legal disenfranchisement of African Americans across the South beginning at the end of Reconstruction.